hraberg/mimir/README.md

 * At times it fails to start with  an exception related to `mimir.well/update`.
 * The match vars are bound to normal vars using a simple aliasing hack, hence the name mismatch (`dx` vs `dx`).
 * Using :swing doesn't work properly.
+* Resizing the window resets the game, and leaves some noise on the screen.

 #### Pattern Matching